adamstelle/SeattleData/README.md

 - Ensure node.js and node package manager (NPM) are installed
 - Run "npm install" in the root directory to set up node modules
 - Run node server.js to launch a locally hosted version on port 3000

+Basic Workflow
+- User enters their address (or an address of a house/property they're interested in)
+- (Selects a date range) - optional
+- Submits query
+- Is returned with
+  - Last 20 incidents in the neighborhood
+  -

+Pseudo code
+- Autocompletes the address as it is typed
+- Verifies the address on Google
+- Get ltlng coordinates from address
+- Map ltlng against neighborhood geojson polygons, return correct neighborhood

+In meantime, on server side code:
+- run daily query of neighborhoods
+-